Hadrian Coins

 Coinage

 Hadrian's coinage is among the most diverse and artistically accomplished in the Roman series.
-His famous 'travel series' depicts personifications of the provinces he visited, and his portraits are notable for being the first to consistently depict a bearded emperor.
+His famous 'travel series' depicts personifications of the provinces he visited, and his portraits are remarkable for being the first to consistently depict a bearded emperor.

 Denominations